1. Docs

 IAM Groups

-An IAM group is a collection of IAM users, making it easier for you specify permissions for multiple users at once.
-For example, you could have a group called Admins and give that group the types of permissions that administrators need.
 Any user in that group automatically has the permissions assigned to the group.
 If a new user joins your organization and needs administrator privileges, you can assign the appropriate permissions by adding the user to that group.
 Similarly, if a person changes jobs in your organization, instead of editing that user’s permissions, you can remove them from the old groups and add them to the appropriate new groups.

 Use the Group resource to manage IAM groups.
 For example, this code creates a new group for an organization’s developers, specifies a policy for that group, and adds a couple users into it, thereby granting them permissions from the developer group all at once: